 They may even help fight off the risks associated with cancer and early death (13).

-Just like almonds, pecans are also high in monounsaturated fats and they help improve cholesterol levels by lowering the bad cholesterol, aka LDL and improving levels of HDL, the good cholesterol (14).
+Just like almonds, pecans are also high in monounsaturated fats.
+They are healthy fats that help improve cholesterol levels by lowering the bad cholesterol, aka LDL.
+All while, they work to also improve levels of HDL, the good cholesterol.

 They’re also packed with magnesium, iron, calcium, selenium, and zinc —like almonds and pumpkin seeds.

-Among nuts and seeds, their B vitamin contents are one of the highest and include a wide variety from riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and to folate.
+Among nuts and seeds, pecan nuts’ B vitamin contents are one of the highest.
+They also include a wide variety from riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folate.

-B vitamins help improve your mood, metabolism, thyroid function, digestion, and overall nervous system health.
+B vitamins help improve your mood, metabolism, thyroid function, and digestion.

 Also, check out the list of other healthy nuts.

 4. Wild Blueberries